Subscribe

 • Personalization signals (1:1 and segment-based personalization) — Each visitor has a unique profile that gets updated in real time based on their on-site search, browse, and purchase behavior.
 These signals can be taken 1:1 or based on a user’s segment.

-• Semantic understanding — Our underlying semantic understanding ranks the most relevant products at the top of the recall set by boosting products that match on both product type and product attributes.
+• Semantic understanding — Our underlying semantic understanding ranks the most relevant products at the top of the recall set by boosting products that match both product type and product attributes.

-These signals then produce several scores normalized from 1-100 that allow business users to quickly and efficiently understand the ranking algorithm at work and make adjustments as needed.
+These signals then produce several scores, normalized from 1-100, that allow business users to quickly and efficiently understand the ranking algorithm at work and make adjustments as needed.

-• The Performance Score — Based on the product performance and global performance signals, a “performance score” assesses how well a product has performed.
+• The performance score — Based on the product performance and global performance signals, a “performance score” assesses how well a product has performed.
 Recent performance data is valued higher.

-• The Relevance Score — Powered by our semantic understanding, the relevance score measures the match of the query to the product.
+• The relevance score — Powered by our semantic understanding, the relevance score measures the match of the query to the product.

-• The Personalization Score — With real-time 1:1 personalization, each visitor’s usage patterns are used to compute a personalization score that indicates a strong pattern.
+• The personalization score — With real-time 1:1 personalization, each visitor’s usage patterns are used to compute a personalization score that indicates a strong pattern.
 For example, if a user always engages with men’s products, then men’s products in the recall set will have a higher personalization score and those products will be ranked higher.

 From the beginning of a search query to the ongoing ranking optimization happening with each additional input, your search experience with Bloomreach is truly complete.